Documentation Index

 Background

 RealTheory provides real-time visibility into metrics, costs, performance, and health data for Kubernetes environments.
-Nearly all of this data comes from a small but critical component called the RealTheory Collector.
+Nearly all of this metadata comes from a lightweight but essential component called the RealTheory Collector.

 The Collector deployment manifest, which can be easily generated with the correct configuration settings through the RealTheory console: